How you circulate your pond water can make a huge difference in how clean and healthy your pond water is.

 If using waterfalls and streams you should always position the pump or pumps away from these areas to increase the overall water circulation!

-In large or irregular shaped ponds the use of jets can be incredibly effective at propelling water into the desired areas.
+In large or irregular shaped ponds the use of jets (Amazon link) can be incredibly effective at propelling water into the desired areas.

 Beneficial bacteria is the ultimate pond cleaner!
 Positioning our pond pump to maximise the work these tiny organisms do is a must!